Repertoi-e/light-std/README.md

 >
 >      // Here 'sequence' is no longer valid, but 'otherSequence' (which was deep copied) still is.
 >
->      // Attempting to free a subarray is undefined.
+>      // Attempting to free a subarray is guaranteed to trip an assert and crash
->      // It is guaranteed to trip an assert in our memory layer, before the allocator.
+>      // in our debug memory layer, if the define switch is turned on.
 >      auto subData = array<byte>(otherSequence.Data + 1, 2);
 >      free(subData.Data);
 > ```

-> ex.3 Example how array doesn't know what the current context allocator is (more on that later).
-> Here `PERSISTENT` is an allocator that the platform layer uses for internal allocations.
+> ex.3 Here `PERSISTENT` is an allocator that the platform layer uses for internal allocations.
 The example is taken directly from the `os` module.
 > ```cpp
 > void parse_arguments() {
 >     wchar **argv;